-Therapy, Service, and Support DogsPosted about 4 years ago by Holly
+Therapy, Service, and Support DogsPosted over 4 years ago by Holly

 The "services" that dogs can perform are multiplying, and not all of these uses are obvious.
 Diabetic alert, PTSD, autism, and seizure-alert dogs may accompany a person who looks perfectly "healthy".
 Also, lab, golden retriever, and German shepherd dogs are no longer the only breeds used for service.